← Back to Blog

 The damage goes beyond just going to bed late.

 Blue light suppresses melatonin.
-Your phone screen emits blue light that directly interferes with melatonin production — the hormone that signals your body it is time to sleep.
-Even 30 minutes of phone use before bed measurably delays your body's sleep onset.
+Your phone screen emits blue light that directly interferes with melatonin production -- the hormone that signals your body it is time to sleep.
+Even 30 minutes of phone use before bed can delay your body's sleep onset.

 Fragmented sleep architecture.
 People who bedrot tend to fall asleep with their phone in hand, often waking up multiple times during the night to check notifications.
 This fragments your sleep cycles, meaning even 8 hours in bed might only yield 5-6 hours of actual restorative sleep.

 Compounding fatigue.
 Poor sleep makes you more tired the next day.
 More tiredness means less willpower.
 Less willpower means more scrolling the next night.
-The cycle feeds itself.
+The statistics on phone addiction and sleep deprivation paint a stark picture of this cycle.

 How to Stop Bedrotting